 - Add a grated carrot, a sliced banana and orange sections to your oats.

 - Add flax, sunflower seeds, dried fruit, other rolled grains, yogurt, dickmilch (sour milk/buttermilk), quark or maple syrup to your bowl.

-- Toast the grains before using in your milk.
+- Toast the grains before plumping them in water overnight.

 - Make a granola mixture and serve with milk or yogurt and fruit.